 Collective Impact: Thoughts from Tom Cook

 For a number of years now, I have been part of many joint efforts to create positive change: in nonprofit organizations, in my community, on the state and regional level, on boards and as a volunteer, as part of multi-funder efforts, and with small groups of people in both intellectual and recreational settings.
-The new hot topic is “collective impact,” and it sums of much of what I have learned in my experiences.
+The term “collective impact,” sums of much of what I have learned in my experiences.

 For 16 years I was part of a leadership program, and much of what I have learned from that experience can be summed up with the mantra “none of us alone is as smart as all of us together.”
 The ideas I have heard presented under the label “collective impact” put a formal structure to this truth.

-There are two articles that sum up collective impact.
+There are three articles that sum up collective impact.
 Here are links to them:

 - “Collective Impact”: Stanford Social Innovation Review, Winter 2011